Welcome aboard the HMS Naiad website and thanks for visiting us.

 Reunion Update The most recent reunion and AGM was held in Plymouth during October

-now posted in the gallery; The minutes of the 2013 AGM can be viewed here.
-This year’s
+2013.
+The minutes of the 2013 AGM can be viewed here.
+This year’s reunion will be

-Naiad’s deployment to the Far East in 1980 the crew compiled at least two newsletters
+to the Far East in 1980 the crew compiled at least two newsletters that were dispatched

 Naiad WWII Cruiser The World War II cruiser had a short 3-year commission, eventually